 Experts on the ins and outs

-The diabetes and endocrine team at Children’s Hospitals and Clinics of Minnesota is the state’s go-to source for expertise on type 1 diabetes.
+The diabetes and endocrine team at Children’s Minnesota is the state’s go-to source for expertise on type 1 diabetes.
 But that’s just part of what we do.
 Our endocrinologists and other specialists provide a full range of services for children and teens with all kinds of endocrine disorders.